 Related Article – 7 Tips to Quickly Heal Damaged Nails After Acrylic Or Gel

 4- Not Very Comfortable

-For some individuals, having long acrylic toenails can be very uncomfortable especially when wearing shoes.
-This is because of acrylic rigid nature and their lack of flexibility.
+For some individuals, having long acrylic toenails can be very uncomfortable, especially when wearing shoes.
+This is because of acrylic rigid nature and its lack of flexibility.